Moles

 - A common mole is usually smaller than 5 millimeters and has uniform color and distinct edges[4]

-- Cosmetic mole removal by a dermatologist typically results in minimal scarring[6]
+- Professionally performed cosmetic mole removal typically results in minimal scarring[6]

 - Round or oval shape with smooth, distinct edges